-In addition, the Responsible Investing Advisory Board can award the 'sustainable development' label to instruments.
+In addition, KBC Asset Management NV can award the 'sustainable development' label to instruments, on the advice of the Responsible Investing Advisory Board.
 In that case, these investments shall also qualify as "sustainable investments" as defined by article 2(17) SFDR.